The page makes Montenegro readable for foreign pilots without hiding that paragliding is regulated aviation.

 - equipment condition and required safety equipment

-- current weather and site suitability
+- current weather and flying-area suitability

 - airspace, NOTAM, AUP, controlled-airspace, and temporary restriction checks